NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/Connecting Git to CodeCommit.md

 - Open Git Bash and navigate to the folder where you want to clone the repository.
 - Right-click while holding "Shift" and select "Git Bash here."
 If not visible,
 - Go to CodeCommit and on the repo click Clone URl for `HTTPS`
-- Then paste it into the Git Bash termina and press enter.
+- Then paste it into the Git Bash terminal and press enter.

+### Conclusion
+Congratulations!
+You have successfully created a CodeCommit repository, installed Git, and connected Git Bash with AWS CodeCommit.
+In the next tutorial, we will explore pushing and pulling files to and from the CodeCommit repository.